 The refrigerator is designed to handle water components perfectly.
 The inside usually has a vent designed to collect and transport water out of the fridge.
 However, in some cases, you may find a pool of mysterious water on your floor traceable to your refrigerator.
 This problem is often one of the smallest issues you can face.

-Refrigerator leaks are never a good sign, but it is a problems that can easily be fixed.
+Refrigerator leaks are never a good sign, but it is a problem that can easily be fixed.
 Below are common causes of refrigerator leaks;

 Clogged Defrost Drain

 Refrigerators are often equipped with a defrost drain that collects water molecules after the refrigerator defrosts.
 This drain can sometimes clog up, forcing the water out of it and down through the refrigerator.

 To solve this problem, you need to unclog the defrost drain and remove any solid materials that may have blocked the water passage.
 Unclogging may require you to disconnect your refrigerator from the power source, wait for it to defrost, take out all your food items, and pour hot water down the drain.

 If the hot water solution doesn’t work, purchase a snake or pipe cleaner from your local convenience store and try to push the buildup down the drain.
 If that fails, you can try to manually remove the debris by cleaning the rubber check valve located on the service panel.